 This is another all-keys controller that aims to be smaller, slimmer, and more customizable than the average arcade stick.
 Featuring programmable buttons, most are Cherry MX compatible, and the rest are menu/auxiliary tactile buttons.
 Quantum mechanical keyboard (QMK) support is available as well.
 The top plate is clear acrylic, and it supports sandwiched artwork.
 Regarding the base, it is also acrylic and has anti-slip foam.
+This controller is quite easy to open up and mod.
 The open source firmware runs the low latency DaemonBite.

 The KeyCade is available in numerous editions, with this variation having all keys, and the keys are very responsive.
 The build is quite solid, so the panel won’t flex if you apply pressure on it.
 You can get a custom acrylic plate onto which an image of your choice can be printed.
 Check out all of the other editions that include joysticks, all buttons, southpaw layouts, less compatible editions, and more.